How will the school prepare and support my child when joining the school and transferring to a new school?

 • Shakespeare school has a clear and detailed transition policy.

 • We encourage all new children to visit the school prior to starting when they will be shown around the school.
-We will prepare a photobook for SEN children or for children where transition will be potentially difficult to help welcome them to the school.
+We will prepare a photobook for SEND children or for children where transition will be potentially difficult to help welcome them to the school.

 •We run induction programmes for children when they are moving year groups.
 They will visit their new class and staff and have opportunities to get to know the year group staff.